juanpoch/PortSwigger_Academy/File_Upload/4_Web_shell_upload_via_extension_blacklist_bypass.md

 ![image](https://github.com/user-attachments/assets/5b5ea732-dcc5-4eb7-8c04-f988b8946594)

-- For Apache servers, we could replace the `.htaccess` configuration file:
+- For Apache servers, we could upload the `.htaccess` configuration file:
   ```text
   LoadModule php_module /usr/lib/apache2/modules/libphp.so
     AddType application/x-httpd-php .php
   ```
+ This file modifies the server's configuration to treat files with the `.any` extension as PHP scripts.
 - For IIS servers, we could replace the `web.config` configuration file:
   ```text
   <staticContent>